-Lecturer: Dr Susan Steer
+Speaker: Dr Susan Steer

-Explores treasures which are lesser-known, rarely accessible or simply off the beaten track.
+A deeper exploration of Venice for the seasoned traveller; see treasures which are lesser-known, rarely accessible or simply off the beaten track.

 Access to many is by special arrangement; some are still in private hands.
 Also an after-hours visit to the Basilica di San Marco.